Exploring investor behavior in Bitcoin: a study of the disposition effect: Analysis and Results

-We computed gains realised (GR) and losses realised (LR) for each indicator and for each entity that can be mapped to a cryptocurrency exchange within the Bitcoin ecosystem.
-In Figure~\ref{fig:ViolinPlotDispEffConf1}, we compare the counts of LR and GR for the first six selected indicators, including the original Odean indicator based on the comparison of the closing price with the the average (hourly) price.
-We can observe that the mean values of GR lie above the mean values of LR for all technical indicators, providing the basis for the \emph{t}-test.
+We computed gains realized (GR), and losses realized (LR) for each indicator and for each entity that can be mapped to a cryptoasset exchange within the Bitcoin ecosystem.
+In Figure~\ref{fig:ViolinPlotDispEffConf1}, we compare the counts of LR and GR for the first six selected indicators, including the Odean indicator based on the comparison of the closing price with the average (hourly) price.
+We can observe that the mean values (depicted by the dot marker) of GR lie above the mean values of LR for all technical indicators, providing the basis for the \emph{t}-test.

-Similarly, all Simple Moving Average (SMA) indicators (see Appendix~\ref{sec:appendix}) represented in Figure~\ref{fig:ViolinPlotDispEffConf2} over the defined time window 2013 to 2019 also show that the GR mean values are above LR mean values.
-The results of the statistical significance tests, hence indicating disposition effect biased trading, will be discussed next.
+Similarly, all Simple Moving Average (SMA) indicators (see Appendix~\ref{sec:appendix}) represented in Figure~\ref{fig:ViolinPlotDispEffConf2} over the time window 2013 to 2021 also show that the GR mean values are above LR mean values.